-Bacille Calmette-Guerin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects
+Bacille Calmette-Guérin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects

-On January 19, 2021, Dr. Camille Locht, research director of Inserm at the Institut Pasteur de Lille, stated, "The BCG can train the cells of the innate immune system to make them more fit and active to fight against other diseases."
+On January 19, 2021, Dr. Camille Locht, research director at Inserm's Institut Pasteur de Lille, stated, "The BCG can train the cells of the innate immune system to make them more fit and active to fight against other diseases."
 The U.S. National Institutes of Health (NIH) says the BCG vaccine is safe.
-The BCG vaccine is used in many countries (MexicoU.K., Canada) for emerging therapeutic off-target benefits for autoimmunity, such as treating bladder cancer.
-As of February 2023, the biological interaction between Mtb and the human host is complex and only partially understood, says the World Health Organization (WHO).
-The WHO 2022 Report says BCG vaccination should continue for all infants soon after birth except for those living with HIV in high tuberculosis prevalence settings.
+The BCG vaccine is used in many countries (Mexico, the U.K., Canada) for emerging therapeutic off-target benefits for autoimmunity, such as treating bladder cancer.
+As of February 2023, the biological interaction between M. tuberculosis (Mtb) and the human host is complex and only partially understood, according to the World Health Organization (WHO).
+The WHO 2022 Report says BCG vaccination should continue for all infants soon after birth, except for those living with HIV in high tuberculosis-prevalence settings.
 The WHO adopted requirements for the BCG vaccine in 1965, and these were updated in 1978 to reflect the increased knowledge of vaccinations and the change to freeze-dried preparations.
 These were modified in 1985 to amend requirements concerning the expiry date.
 In its thirteenth report, the WHO Expert Committee on Biological Standardization considered formulating international requirements for manufacturing and controlling the BCG vaccine.
-On September 30, 2022, the WHO published consolidated guidelines on TB: module #3.
-In 2024, the UK's NHS says the BCG vaccine will be particularly helpful in protecting babies and young children against more serious forms of TB.
+On September 30, 2022, the WHO published consolidated guidelines on TB, Module 3.
+The WHO recommends BCG vaccination at birth in countries where tuberculosis is endemic.
+In 2024, the U.K.'s NHS states that the BCG vaccine will be particularly beneficial in protecting babies and young children against more severe forms of TB.

 On August 5, 2022, new research (MIS BAIR) led by the Murdoch Children's Research Institute in Australia and published in the peer-reviewed Science Advances journal showed how BCG vaccination produces 'trained immunity responses' lasting more than 14 months after administration.
-On August 15, 2022, research findings published by the Cell Reports Medicine journal suggested BCG platform protection against infectious diseases and vaccine efficacy takes 1-2 years to manifest, but the protection may last decades.
+On August 15, 2022, research findings published by the Cell Reports Medicine journal suggested that the BCG platform protects against infectious diseases and that vaccine efficacy takes 1-2 years to manifest, but the protection may last decades.
 The Rockefeller Foundation announced on September 20, 2022, that it would commit US$15 million to the Global Fund to Fight AIDS, TB, and Malaria.

 BCG Vaccine United States

-BCG Vaccines
+BCG Vaccines 2025

-Various BCG vaccines available in 2024 include but are not limited to, TUBERVAC-rBCG, BCG vaccine AJV (A.J.
+As of 2025, various BCG vaccines are available globally, including TUBERVAC-rBCG, BCG vaccine AJV (A.J.
 Vaccines), VERITY-BCG™, France BCG vaccine (Pasteur 1173P2), Brazil strain (BCG oral Mearou RJ), Bulgarian substrain (Sofia SL222), Japan 172 strain (Tokyo 172-1), and BCG-Denmark 133.

 BCG Vaccine Alzheimer's Disease Dementia